Bharat Pumps & Compressors: History

 BPC was set up in 1970 to cut the country’s dependence on import of hi-tech equipment like pumps and compressors for use in critical areas like oil and gas exploration, refineries, chemical and fertilizer plant and nuclear plants.
-Unfortunately, the company was unable to make profits.
+However, the company was unable to make profits.
 Eventually, it turned sick and was referred to the Board for Industrial and Financial Restructuring (BIFR).
 BPC’s losses had accumulated to ₹1753 million as on 31 March 2005 and the net worth had turned negative at ₹1216 million.
 The company was referred to the BIFR and was on the verge of being closed down after 35 years of operations.

 The company has seen a dramatic turnaround in its performance from the financial year 2005-06.
 The company’s profit before tax (PBT) in the financial year 2006-07 was ₹191 million, which increased to ₹311 million in 2009-10.
 During the same period, its net worth increased from ₹569.6 million to ₹1241 million.
 The turnover went up to ₹2711 million in 2009-10 from ₹1437 million in 2006-07.

 The turnaround of the company is credited to Abhay Kumar Jain, who was appointed the MD of the sick company in the year 2005-06.
 The special efforts and corporate strategies put in place by Jain, after joining on 31.12.2005, yielded the much awaited turnaround of the Company.
 BPCL achieved a net profit of ₹1.84 crores during Financial Year 2005-06 after accounting for interest amounting to ₹135 million as against a loss of ₹108.6 million during previous year 2004-05.
 This remarkable feat of turnaround is of significance since it was achieved without considering the benefits of financial restructuring.

 Presently, the company is again running in loss.
 Jain invested nearly ₹100 crores in purchase of new machines and had projected business of ₹1600 crores but this target was never achieved and as a result, company incurred loss.

 On the 28th of September 2016, the Government of India announced the privatization of Bharat Pumps & Compressors.
 On 17 April 2018 the Government of India issued an Expression of Interest for a 100% stake in Bharat Pumps & Compressors.

 On the 14th of Jan 2021, the Government of India announced the liquidation of Bharat Pumps & Compressors.